 Do you want to know more?

-Saferize offers a way Publishers can increase revenue by charging parents for controlling and supervising how children interact with apps.
+Saferize offers a way for Publishers to ethically increase revenue by charging parents for controlling and supervising how children interact with apps.